Auguste Rodin

 Big Achievements

-Rodin became famous for sculptures like *The Thinker* and *The Kiss*.
-One of his biggest projects was called *The Gates of Hell*, which he worked on for many years.
+Rodin became famous for his expressive work as a sculptor.
+Some of his most well-known pieces include The Thinker and The Kiss.
+One of his biggest projects was called The Gates of Hell, which he worked on for many years.
 From this project, he created many smaller sculptures that became famous on their own.

 Legacy and Impact

-Auguste Rodin is often called the โfather of modern sculpture.โ He showed that sculptures could express deep thoughts and feelings, just like paintings or stories.
-His ideas changed how artists thought about sculpture.
+Auguste Rodin is often called the “father of modern sculpture.”
+He showed that sculptures could express deep thoughts and feelings, just like paintings or stories.
+His ideas changed how artists thought about the human form.
+Before he died in 1917, Rodin gave many of his artworks to the French people.
+Today, his work is displayed in museums around the world.

 Why Rodin Still Inspires Us